NicolasImagawa/NicolasImagawa/README.md

 ## Hi there 👋, my name is Nicolas Imagawa

-I hold a Bachelor’s degree in Electrical Engineering from Unicamp, with hands-on experience in energy-sector data analysis, including larger power plant all over Brazil.
+I hold a Bachelor’s degree in Electrical Engineering from Unicamp, with hands-on experience in energy-sector data analysis, including larger power plants all over Brazil.

 Currently, I'm looking for a role in Data Engineering with solid SQL, python and Microsoft Excel foundations and I have learned data engineering tools such as dbt, Apache Airflow and so on.
 Also, I already learned core concepts such as ELT and ELT pipelines, data warehousing and finished excellent courses such as the Data Talks Club Data Engineering Introduction.